Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Our detailed comparison of the Wiley Excel and Becker CPA review courses

-In the world of CPA review, there may not be any two courses as similar as Wiley and Becker.
-Each offers hundreds of hours of video lectures, thousands of practice problems and textbooks in both print and digital format.
+On the surface, Wiley and Becker appear to be incredibly similar courses.
+Each offers hundreds of hours of video lectures, thousands of practice problems, and textbooks in both print and digital format.
 Additionally, they are the only two prep companies to offer live CPA review classes, giving students the opportunity to learn in a live class setting.
-So how do you make the right call when the two courses you are considering are so similar?
+So how do you make the right call when the two courses you are considering look so similar on paper?
 We closely examine both review courses in this in-depth guide and give you a side-by-side comparison so that you can make an informed decision on which is best for you.

-Similar to Wiley CPAexcel, Becker offers three CPA review products.
-These include:
+Similar to Wiley CPAexcel, Becker offers three CPA review products:

 Course options and pricing current as of date of publication.